-Freshmen Students
+Freshman Students

-Freshmen students are those who have not previously attended college and who have graduated from an accredited high school, completed the GED, or homeschooled students that can prove competency through the 12th grade level.
-Students who are 18 years of age or older and who have not earned a high school diploma who have never attended college will be considered for admission as freshmen if they can present evidence of having scored 550 overall, or higher, with no subsection score below 500 on the General Education Development (GED) test.
+Freshman students are those who have not previously attended college and who have graduated from an accredited high school, completed the GED, or have been homeschooled and can prove competency through the 12th grade level.
+Students who are 18 years of age or older, have not earned a high school diploma, and have never attended college will be considered for admission as freshmen if they can present evidence of having scored a minimum of 550 overall, with no subsection score below 500, on the General Education Development (GED) test.